zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 <img src="./img/agentia.png" width="300">
 </p>

-### DACA with A2A: Implementing Agentia World
+### DACA with A2A, Actors, and Workflows: Implementing Agentia World

-DACA, enhanced by A2A, is a comprehensive blueprint for realizing Agentia World.
+DACA, enhanced by A2A, Dapr Actors, and Dapr Workflows, is a comprehensive blueprint for realizing Agentia World.
 A2A enables agents to collaborate across platforms, organizations, and physical-digital boundaries, while DACA’s progressive deployment strategy—spanning free-tier clouds to Kubernetes—delivers planetary-scale intelligence.
+Actors provide concurrent, stateful agent interactions, and workflows orchestrate complex tasks, ensuring resilience and scalability.
 This fusion empowers AI agents to operate seamlessly at vast scale, transforming homes, offices, and cities into an interconnected, intelligent ecosystem.

 ## The Technology Architecture for Agentia World